 Hulstijn, J. H., Hollander, M., & Greidanus, T. (1996).
 Incidental vocabulary learning by advanced foreign language students: The influence of marginal glosses,

-(Cited by 185).
+dictionary use, and reoccurrence of unknown words (Cited by 185).
 The Modern Language Journal, 80, 327–339.

 Hulstijn, J. H., & Laufer, B. (2001).
 Some empirical evidence for the involvement load hypothesis in vocabulary acquisition (Cited by 91).
 Language Learning, 51, 539–558.